happypandax/happypandax/docs/source/plugin.rst

     It is recommended that you run HPX with the ``--debug`` and ``--dev`` commandline switches so that you can see what's going on when your plug-in is being loaded and in use.
     See :ref:`Command-Line Arguments`.
+    You can also disable all loggers except the plug-in logger by adding them to the setting ``advanced.disabled_loggers`` to filter out all noise.

 Writing a plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~